Plinth Bricks

 The 23mm upstand is preferred by many designers as it has more definition.
 It also has a 45 degree slope, which unfortunately only results in a 42mm setback (rather than the 56mm with the 9mm upstand).
 This can result in a ledge from the top of the plinth to the single course of brick above, which is not advisable as it can encourage water to collect on the top of the plinth courses, resulting in longer term staining.
 To avoid this, the plinth courses can be pushed back to align with the brickwork above, but the rear brickwork needs to be cut to accommodate this (see double plinth course option 3).

-To avoid the problems associated with the British Standard plinth specials outlined above, Wienerberger have designed a range of plinth specials that offer the visual impact of the 23mm upstand, but also provide the 56mm setback achieved with the type 1 9mm upstand.
+To avoid the problems associated with the British Standard plinth specials outlined above, wienerberger have designed a range of plinth specials that offer the visual impact of the 23mm upstand, but also provide the 56mm setback achieved with the type 1 9mm upstand.
 This is done by altering the angle of the splay to 37 degrees, hence the name of this range.
 There are a number of fittings that can be used in this range to address external and internal returns, angles and faced to side units at door openings.

 For more information on our plinth brick options, contact us.